 Cars of the Stars

-The California Automobile Museum has several famous vehicles that were on television and cars owned by notable individuals.
+The California Automobile Museum has several famous vehicles throughout the museum that were on television and cars owned by notable individuals.
 Vehicles include:

 - 1932 Ford Hardtop (AJ Foyt)

 - 1933 Lincoln KB (A.P.
 Giannini)

 - 1940 Lincoln-Zephyr Town Car by Brunn (Clara Ford)

 - 1978 Kawasaki KZ1000 from the filming of CHiPS (Erik Estrada)